‘I’ trouble: Should you worry about how you label your firm?

 Most people will continue talking about their ‘IFA’ whether that adviser is actually independent or restricted.

-It is important to ensure the public appreciates the difference between types of advice available, but we need to engage and educate them rather than changing labels that they pay no attention to anyway.
+It is important to ensure the public appreciates the difference between types of advice, but we need to engage and educate them rather than changing labels

 More from Jon Cudby